On the Grothendieck-Serre Conjecture about principal bundles and its generalizations: Abstract

 \section{Abstract}

-Let $U$ be a regular connected semi-local scheme over a field $k$.
+Let $U$ be a regular connected affine semi-local scheme over a field $k$.
 Let~$\bG$ be a reductive group scheme over $U$.
-Then a principal $\bG$-bundle over~$U$ is trivial, if it is rationally trivial.
-This statement is proved in~\cite{FedorovPanin}, if $k$ is infinite, and in~\cite{PaninFiniteFields}, if $k$ is finite.
-We give a direct proof without reducing first to the case when $\bG$ is simple and simply-connected.
-Under some isotropy condition on $\bG$, we also prove that, given an affine $k$-scheme $W$, a principal bundle over $W\times_kU$ is trivial, if it is trivial over the generic fiber of the projection $W\times_kU\to U$.
-This was only known previously for simple simply-connected group schemes.
+Assuming that $\bG$ has an appropriate parabolic subgroup scheme, we prove the following statement.
+Given an affine $k$-scheme $W$, a principal $\bG$-bundle over $W\times_kU$ is trivial if it is trivial over the generic fiber of the projection $W\times_kU\to U$.

+We also simplify the proof of the Grothendieck--Serre conjecture: let $U$ be a regular connected affine semi-local scheme over a field $k$.
+Let~$\bG$ be a reductive group scheme over $U$.
+A principal $\bG$-bundle over $U$ is trivial if it is trivial over the generic point of $U$.

+We generalize some other related results from the simple simply-connected case to the case of arbitrary reductive group schemes.